devops-project-netflix/Netflix-Clone/README.md

 # CI/CD Pipeline

 We are using GitHub Actions to handle our automated Testing.

-On succesful completion of the tests, we are connecting to AWS EC2 to pull a new version of the code.
+On successful completion of the tests, we are connecting to AWS EC2 to pull a new version of the code.

-Deployment scripts can be found under source/scripts/ CI/CD Workflow files can be found under .github/workflows
+Deployment scripts can be found under source/scripts/

+CI/CD Workflow files can be found under .github/workflows